-[A CONCERT TO LAUNCH A CD OF RECENT MUSIC BY PORTUGUESE COMPOSERS BY FLUTIST KATHARINE RAWDON WILL BE STREAMED HERE DECEMBER 13th, 7:30 PORTUGAL/LONDON TIME, 2:30 New York.]
+A CONCERT BY FLUTIST KATHARINE RAWDON TO LAUNCH A CD OF RECENT MUSIC BY PORTUGUESE COMPOSERS WILL BE STREAMED HERE FEBRUARY 23RD, 7:30 LISBON TIME ON THE MISO MUSIC PORTUGAL CHANNEL

 The following article was written by Katharine Rawdon for Serenade Magazine, a journal on the subject of Western classical music which is published in India.
 The Editor, Mr. Nikhil Sardana, and Ms. Rawdon herself, have kindly given International Flute Journal permission to reproduce the text which can be seen below.